puppetlabs/cisco_ios/README.md

 ###### `ensure`

-Valid values: present, absent
+Valid values: present, absent.

 The basic property that the resource should be in.

-Default value: present
+Default value: present.

 ###### `key`

-Authentication key ID
+Authentication key ID.

 ###### `maxpoll`

-The maximul poll interval
+The maximul poll interval.

 ###### `minpoll`

-The minimum poll interval
+The minimum poll interval.

 ###### `prefer`

-Valid values: `true`, `false`
+Valid values: `true`, `false`.

-Prefer this NTP server [true|false]
+Prefer this NTP server [true|false].

 ###### `source_interface`

-The source interface used to reach the NTP server
+The source interface used to reach the NTP server.

 ###### `vrf`